node-m2m/CppEdgeConnector/README.md

 In this quick tour, the edge client will attempt to capture data from a C/C++ connector application through inter-process communication (IPC).
 The client will send a standard json payload {topic:"random-data", method:"node-edge-read", value:""} for network read and {topic:"name-data", method:"node-edge-write", payload:"Tony Stark", value:""} for network write.
-The connector server will then provide a result for the value property.
+The connector server will then provide a client write result and random value for client read.

 We will use the nlohmann-json (https://github.com/nlohmann/json) library for the *json* data interchange.